 My favorite international cuisine keeps on changing after every few months and Greek cuisine is my current favorite.
 The hot weather of Dubai may be a reason for it as most of the Greek dishes are very light and refreshing.
 The kind of food you enjoy in such weather.

 Last year, I got addicted to Persian food, especially after trying Vegan Fesenjan.
 Ash-e-reshteh was another recipe that I loved and shared on my blog.
-I still need to explore Persian cuisine more and planning to try a lot of other Persian recipes this winter.
+I still need to explore Persian cuisine more and plan to try a lot of other Persian recipes this winter.

 Coming back to my current favorite cuisine- Greek.
-I have already covered a few Greek recipes like Watermelon Salad, Greek Salad, Greek yogurt dip on this blog, and some more are saved in my draft, will share them in the coming few days.
+I have already covered a few Greek recipes like Watermelon Salad, Greek Salad, Greek yogurt dip, and Baked lima beans on this blog, and some more are saved in my draft, will share them in the coming few days.

 Now, you will always find my fridge stuffed with Feta cheese, dill, olives, and lemon.

-When I was a kid, there was one TV show in which children from different countries used to share the details of their home, family, and food with the world.
+When I was a kid, there was one TV show in which children from different countries used to share the details of their homes, family, and food with the world.
 That was one of my favorite TV shows, I forgot its name now but still remember one of its episodes where a little Greek girl shared the details of Greek food.
-My younger self got fascinated with her beautiful white and blue home and the lemon trees on both the sides of the road from her home to school.
+My younger self got fascinated with her beautiful white and blue home and the lemon trees on both sides of the road from her home to school.